 Ellen Collier and Stephanie Redding of Ball State University, for keeping the SND membership informed and engaged about both the Digital and Print competitions with their coverage on snd.org.

-Madisen Theobald of the University of Mississippi, State University, for her brilliant ideas and eagerness to help with social media coverage of the print competition and workshop.
+Madisen Theobald of Ole Miss for her brilliant ideas and eagerness to help with social media coverage of the print competition and workshop.